SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 #### Creating Page-Slot Relations

 Finally, you need to establish the connections between the pages and slots to define the layout structure.
 This step determines which slots appear on which pages and where they are positioned.
-For example, the main content area will contain the primary checkout components, while the sidebar will hold the order summary and payment details.
+For example, the main content area contains the primary checkout components, while the sidebar holds the order summary and payment details.
 These relations ensure that when users visit a checkout page, all the necessary components appear in the correct locations with the proper layout.

 ```text
 $contentCatalog=electronics-spaContentCatalog